Limit the study area

 - Confirm that Selection type is New selection.

-If you correctly created the expression, a message appears saying that your expression is valid.
+If you correctly created the expression, a message appears confirming that your expression is valid.
 Validating an expression checks that the expression's syntax can be understood by the software.
 It does not guarantee that there are any features that fit the expression.

 - Click OK.